Home » Benefits » Aid & Attendance and Housebound Benefits: What You Need to Know

 How to Apply For A&A or Housebound Benefits

-You can apply for A&A or Housebound benefits either by mail or in person.
-If you want to apply by mail:
+You can apply for A&A or Housebound benefits by mail or in person.

-Fill out VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance) and mail it to the PMC for your state.
+Complete VA Form 21-2680, Examination for Housebound Status or Permanent Need for Regular Aid and Attendance., and mail it to the Pension Management Center for your state.
 You can have your doctor fill out the examination information section.

 Download VA Form 21-2680 (PDF)